Shutdown law: China

 In 2007, China introduced an Online Game Addiction Prevention System (Fatigue System).
-The fatigue system outlined a method to reduce the rewards in games (experience value and item drop rate) after a certain amount of time passed.
+The fatigue system outlined a method to reduce the rewards in games, more specifically the item drop rate, after a certain amount of time has been passed.
 This method was different than others that proposed forced termination after playing a game for a certain period of time.
-Once a player reached cumulative three to five hours of play, the game would reduce rewards by 50%.
-Once a player reached cumulative over five hours of play, the game would not give out any rewards.
+Once a player reached a cumulative three to five hours of play, the game would reduce rewards by 50%.
+Once they reached over five hours of play in total, the game would not give out any rewards.
 The fatigue system did not work well and was discarded.

 According to the China Internet Network Information Center, the age of first-time Internet access for minors is steadily declining and the Internet usage rate for minors is consistently increasing.
-Additionally, most minors are using the Internet and 70% of offences committed by minors are caused by Internet.
+Additionally, most minors are using the Internet, and 70% of offences committed by minors are caused by the Internet.
 In 2016, China took steps to reduce the negative impact of the Internet on minors and passed the Minors Internet Protection Ordinance.

 The ordinance includes restrictions on nighttime gaming and length of gaming sessions for minors, required online gaming service providers to change rules to reduce addiction, provided for education and guidance of minors, and required manufacturers to install software for the protection of minors.

-Under 2019 rules, people under 18 were allowed to play games for 1 1/2 hours a day on most games.
-However, as of August 30, 2021, China's National Press and Publication Administration (General Administration of Press and Publication) published new rules, stating that people under 18 will be allowed to play video games one hour a day between 8 PM and 9 PM on Fridays, weekends, and legal holidays.
-The government announcements said all online video games will be required to connect to an "anti-addiction" system operated by the National Press and Publication Administration.
-However, this can be circumvented with a VPN.
+Under the 2019 law, individuals under 18 were allowed to play games for 1 1/2 hours a day on most games.
+However, as of August 30, 2021, China's National Press and Publication Administration (General Administration of Press and Publication) published new rules, stating that individuals under 18 will be allowed to play video games one hour a day between 8 PM and 9 PM on Fridays, weekends, and legal holidays.
+The government announcements said all online video games will be required to connect to an "anti-addiction" system operated by the National Press and Publication Administration; however, this system can be circumvented with a VPN.
 Starting Wednesday, September 1, 2021, games will require all users to register using their real names and government-issued identification documents.